HOW TO GUIDE

 You don’t have to do anything other than send us the reports, we will go through them and count the devices to give you a quote.

-These instructions show you how to run the System Configuration Report and the Panel Configuration Report.
+These instructions show you how to run the System Profile Report and the Panel Configuration Report.
 Aside from selecting the type of report to run and naming the files, the instructions are the same for both reports.
 In our example, we are going to run the System Profile Report first.

 Start on the Insight PC desktop.